crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 * Custom taxonomies
 * Additional widget to featured individual terms in a widget area
 * Support for all registered image sizes in your WordPress theme
+* A PHP function call for developers to access the featured images assigned to a category
+* Ability in the shortcodes to specify exactly which categories to display by category ID

 More info on the Pro version available here